Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 moments(array,binaryImage)
 ```

-① The first parameter "**array**" is the contour point.
+① The first parameter `array` is the contour point.

-② The second parameter "**binaryImage**" is set as False by default.
+② The second parameter `binaryImage` is set as False by default.
 If it is True, all non-zero pixels will be treated as 1, which is equivalent to image binaryzation.

 <img class="common_img" src="../_static/media/chapter_5/section_17/media/image20.png" />

-Area calculation: adopt **countourArea** function to calculate the area, and its format and parameters are as follow.
+Area calculation: adopt `countourArea` function to calculate the area, and its format and parameters are as follow.

 **countourArea(contour):** "**contour**" is a contour in the contour list.